nids0810/clear-page/docs/to-do.md

 * ~~!
 On click again, the page should be relaod to normal state~~
 * ! style the read-text option box
 * ~~style the read-text content~~
+* eta should be ceiling
+* display none all div after tool-option
+* make dark theme default
+* change title line height when size changes
+* Add new fonts
+* make a link onhover green?

 ## Highlight Mode ##
 * ~~!Implement Highlight Text functionality~~